Sweet Potato Pie with Toasted Marshmallow Topping

 Storage, Reheating, Make-Ahead

-• Storage: Store leftovers covered in the refrigerator for up to 5 days.
+• Refrigerate covered up to 5 days.

 Special Tips